DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

     !!! note annotate "Example: ARC K8s Runner "Initialize containers" workflow step"

         ![Example: ARC K8s Runner "Initialize containers" workflow step](img/GitHubARCK8sInitContainers.png)

+- `k8s/index.js` is slow!

+    From the screenshots above we can see a significant difference in the time taken by `k8s/index.js` vs orchestrating docker.
+Without more logging and timing data it's difficult to understand where this additional time is spent, but we'll look into that in a follow-on article in this series.

 - The `k8s/index.js` hook extension is limited to Workflow Pod definition only